qiime2/docs/source/tutorials/sample-classifier.rst

    :url: https://docs.qiime2.org/2017.7/data/tutorials/atacama-soils/table.qza
    :saveas: atacama-soils-table.qza

-Next, we will attempt to predict soil relative humidity as a function of sequence variant composition.
+Next, we will attempt to predict soil relative humidity as a function of microbial composition.

 .. command-block::